r00t-3xp10it/redpill/lib/Exfiltration/readme.md

 [DESCRIPTION]
-   Retrieves the Computer Geolocation using 'GeoCoordinateWatcher' Or 'curl\ipapi.co' API (aprox location) if the 'GeoCoordinateWatcher' API fails to retrieve the coordinates from the host device.
+   Retrieves the Computer Geolocation using 'GeoCoordinateWatcher' Or 'curl\ipapi.co' API (aprox location) if the 'GeoCoordinateWatcher' API fails to retrieve the coordinates from host device. (default)

 [NOTES]
-   Administrator privileges are not required to resolve Geo Location using 'GeoCoordinateWatcher', but they are required if the cmdlet requires to create registry hive\keys in HKLM hive to 'allow' for the GeoLocation on host device.
-Alternative 'curl\ipapi.co' API does NOT require any dependencies beside access to network (iwr)
+   GeoCoordinateWatcher API does not require administrator privileges to resolve address.
+But its required if cmdlet needs to create the comrrespondent registry hive\keys that 'allow' GeoLocation on host.

+   Alternatively -api 'curl' Or -api 'ifconfig' API's can be invoked to resolve address location without the need of admin privileges.
 ```